 A proper collective redress regime exists only for mass investor claims.
 Practical needs led to the introduction of test case proceedings under the Capital Market Model Claims Act (KapMuG).
 In cases involving identical issues of law or fact (e.g. wrong statements in a prospectus), the potential liability of the issuer of a financial product is decided upon in a test case while the other claims are stayed.
 The test case findings have binding effect on the individual cases.
 Whilst investor claims are ultimately aimed at compensation of damages, the KapMuG proceedings as such are limited to a declaratory judgment on certain preliminary questions.
 The amount of damages is to be determined in each individual case, once the test case has been successfully heard.
 Cases under the KapMuG require a minimum of 10 claimants to get model case proceedings started.
 Since 2012, the KapMuG proceedings have been supplemented by an opt-out settlement system.

 As to costs, Germany follows the 'loser pays' principle.
-Depending on the sector in which collective redress is sought, specific rules allow for splitting (Sec.
-24 KapMuG) or reimbursement of costs (Sec 10 (4) UWG).
-It also has to be stated that contingency fees for lawyers are no longer generally excluded.
-The former prohibition has been considered as unconstitutional.
-Contingency fees are now permissible, though only under exceptional circumstances, e.g. if due to lack of financial means, the victim can only pursue his claim on the basis of a contingency fees arrangement.
-However, costs are generally not a major issue, due to a functioning legal aid system.
+Depending on the sector, specific rules allow for splitting (KapMuG) or reimbursement of costs (UWG).
+Contingency fees for lawyers are not generally excluded but only permissible under exceptional circumstances, e.g. if the victim lacks financial means and can only pursue his claim with a contingency fees arrangement.

 BIICL has recently worked with the German public body, the Gesellschaft fur internationale Zusammenarbeit (GIZ) on a collective redress project....